Bahati308/simplejava/README.md

 # simplejava
-this is about simple java programs for both beginners and seniors
+this is about simple java programs for both beginners and seniors.
+Feel free to contribute